BrandonCorey/LS_170_notes/Overview_of_Internet.md

 - The lowest point is called the bottleneck
 - Low bandwith can be an issue when working with large amounts of data, but usually is less of a problem than latency for performance in a networked application

+# Big note before continuing... #
+When it comes to the data-link layer and Internet layer below, most modern home routers have combined this functionality into a single unit
+- These "routers" serve as both switches (with ethernet ports that multiple devices could connect to) and routers
+- Because of this, do not try to visualize the physical hardware that implements these protocals, might confuse you

 ## Link/ Data Link layer ##
 An interface between the workings of the physical network and the more logical layers above
 - Protocals at this layer are concerned with identification of devices on the physical network and moving data between them e.g hosts (computers), switchers, routers
 - Most common protocal at this layer is Ethernet
-  - Note: Wifi is also a protocal at this layer, but at this point we have not covered it
 - The lowest layer at which encapsulation takes place

 ### Ethernet frames ###
 This is the protocal data unit (PDU) for the ethernet protocal
 - Takes unstructured bits from phsycial layer and organizes them into a meta-data (header and footer) and data payload
   - Figures this out based on the set size of each field in bits and the order within the frame
-- They encapsulate data from the Intenet/Network layer above
+- Encapsulates data from the Intenet/Network layer above
 ### Fields ###
 - Header contains certain things like:
   - Source and destination MAC address